My first experience with Serge Lutens Chergui back in 2014 opened my eyes in way of what can be achieved with perfumery.

 Even before the review starts, I have to say that in case you are a serious fragrance enthusiast, Cherugi should be on your fragrance bucket list.
 Many have tried to copy it, but none succeeded.

-I have never been to the Moroccan desert, and quite frankly, I’m not sure will I ever go.
+I have never been to the Moroccan desert, and quite frankly, I’m not sure if will I ever go.
 But, one thing after all these years with Chergui stuck with me.
 Does this fragrance actually smell like a desert wind and all of its subtle nuances Serge Luten’s marketing is pushing?

 Well, no. It doesn’t.
 But, one thing I experience each time I wear it is being like the man that can accomplish any task, and take over the world with a snap of the finger.
 Maybe, we all would sometimes want to feel that way.